bcolborn/joy-division-annotated/lyrics/_substance/11_no-love-lost.md

 - So long sitting here --
 - Didn't here the warning
 - Waiting for the tape to run
 - We've been moving round in different situations
 - Knowing that the time would come
 - Knowing that the time would come
-- Just to see you torn apart -- witness to your empty heart
+- Just to see you torn apart --
+- Witness to your empty heart
 - I need it (3)

-- Through the wire screen the eyes of those standing outside locked in at her as if into the cage of some rare creature in a zoo.
+- Through the wire screen the eyes
+- Of those standing outside
+- Locked in at her as if into the cage
+- Of some rare creature in a zoo.
-- In the hand of one of the assistants she saw the same instrument which they had that morning inserted deep into her body.
+- In the hand of one of the assistants she saw
+- The same instrument which they had that
+- Morning inserted deep into her body.
 - She shuddered instinctively.
-- No life at all in the House
+- No life at all in the House of Dolls
-of Dolls.
-No love lost (3)
+- No love lost (3)
+{:.verse}

 - You've been seeing things in darkness --
 - Running, learning